 - University resources available to orient, assist and guide international students

 In July 2010, the Greek Ministry of Education granted the American College of Thessaloniki (ACT) an operating license under a new governmental decree that recognizes the right of private post-secondary educational institutions to operate in Greece.
 This decision to grant the license was taken only after the Ministry conducted a stringent review of our facilities, curriculum, and academic program.
-The action affirms, once again, ACT’s premier status as one of only a few institutions to be both U.S. accredited (NEASC) while at the same time, having its undergraduate programs validated by the University of Wales, UK which, via Presidential Decree No. 38/2010, provides a pathway towards recognition for our students’ professional rights in Greece.
+The action affirms, once again, ACT’s premier status as one of only a few institutions to be both U.S. accredited (NEASC) while at the same time, having its undergraduate programs validated by The Open University, UK which, via Presidential Decree No. 38/2010, provides a pathway towards recognition for our students’ professional rights in Greece.